itytophile/rab/README.md

 ## Installation

-WARNING: The binary (the .exe file) must be next to the "armors" folder for it to work!!!!

 If you use Windows or Linux, you can download the binary here https://github.com/itytophile/rab/releases

+RAB will download on its own the armor and localization files if they are not present.

+However you can still download the files manually [here](https://github.com/itytophile/monster-hunter-rise-armors) and [here](https://github.com/itytophile/rab-locale).
+The armor files must be in a folder named "armors" and the localization files in a folder named "locale".
+Both folders must be next to the executable.

 ## Need help for localization!